 Because your job is growth, you naturally create more software jobs in the process.
 If you work at a tech company, you grow their business, which causes them to have more money to invest in larger and larger projects.

 It also means that your salary can be related to your impact or ability to convince others that you had impact.
 The effect of what you built and how you contributed can bring you more success than talent.
-This is something you should be aware of since you won't always have control over what you build is actually successful.
+This is something you should be aware of since you won't always have control over whether what you build is actually successful.
 This is often not explicitly stated anywhere and can feel unfair to folks that assume technical talent purely translates into success.

 It also doesn't apply to all business types.
 Some companies have significantly more "maintenance" costs than others; though in general these costs are quite small relative to other industries.